 USINDO purchases roundtrip air tickets to Yogyakarta for students from any city in the U.S. Travel arrangements are made by USINDO.

 USINDO will process the student visas at the Embassy of Indonesia in Washington, DC.

-Students MUST possess a passport that is valid at least until December 2013, AND must have at least four blank visa pages in their passport.
+Students MUST possess a passport that is valid at least until December (of the program year), AND must have at least four blank visa pages in their passport.

 USINDO purchases health insurance and will pay for the premium for each student for 4 months of coverage.